Oi Nitom

-Oi Nitom (Mising: Oi: Nitom; Assamese: ঐনিতম) is a traditional music form of the Mising community of Assam.
+Oi Nitom (Mising: Oi Ni:tom; Assamese: ঐনিতম) is a traditional music form of the Mising community of Assam.
 The Mising tribes consider this type of song as a folk song.

 Characterization

+Missing Oinitam Song By Rahul Narah.

 Oi Nitom can be characterized as songs of love.
 The term Oi Nitom literally means "song of the dear one" in the Mising language.
 They are then in some ways similar to Bihu with natural lyricism and picturesque imagery.